This technique allows you to collect certain gems without them despawning.

 By performing this trick repeatedly, it is possible to acquire plenty of gems.

-However, it only works with static gems; this means that the gem needs to be spawned already when you enter the screen, and that it is not connected to a source spawning it.
+However, it only works with static gems; this means that the uncollected gem is still obtainable if you re-enter the screen.

 In combination with requiring precise actions, this highly reduces actual applications in a run.

 With that in mind, it makes sense to use this with easily accessible high-value gems like 300 or 1000.

 So far, only 2-2 and 4-1 are considered useful.

 Here is a video by Zmaster showing setups for both:

 Some rocks in this game spawn gems when hit.

 They are connected with an actor called GOLD.